 After receiving your deposit, we'll do the following:

 - Order your cartridge.

 - Set it up and run it in for 10-20 hours.

-- Perform a full QC, including producing USB microscope photos, along with documenting azimuth and setup in general.
+- Perform a full QC, including producing USB microscope photos, along with documenting azimuth and all other setup parameters.

 - If there's any anomaly, we'll send it back to the distributor to correct the issue.